MicrosoftDocs/azure-docs/articles/guidance/guidance-iaas-ra-secure-vnet-dmz.md

 - [azuredeploy.json][azuredeploy].
 This is an extended version of the template that creates .
 It creates the additional subnets for the public security perimeter (inbound and outbound).

 - [ibb-dmz.json][ibb-dmz].
 This template creates the public IP address, load balancer, and NVAs for the public security perimeter.
-Note that the public IP address is statically allocated.
+Note that the public IP address is statically allocated, as are the IP addresses for the NVAs.

 The solution also includes a bash script named [azuredeploy.sh][azuredeploy-script] that invokes invokes the templates to construct the system.